Canadian police to remove protesters near bridge to US | DW | 12.02.2022

 Police in black uniforms with yellow vests rushed behind the protesters' vehicles and formed a line across the bridge entrance.

-The number of protesters had decreased from about 200 on Friday night to roughly two dozen early Saturday, as many chose to leave the area on their own volition, after the court order was issued.
+The number of protesters had decreased from about 200 on Friday night to roughly two dozen early Saturday, as many chose to leave the area after the court order was issued.

 Canada's protests have reverberated outside the country, in France and New Zealand.